ENERZAi/OptimaV2-Docs/docs/guide/install.md

     pip install --index http://192.168.0.80:12321 --trusted-host 192.168.0.80 quan==0.0.1
     pip install --index http://192.168.0.80:12321 --trusted-host 192.168.0.80 zaiConverter==1.4.2
     ```
-    This process will prompt you to enter github token or username if you don't have access privilege to torch2nx library.
-In this case, contact OptimaV2 team.
-We will grant you permissions for installing torch2nx
+    This process will install zaiOptimizer and quan.
+These packages are used to read pytorch and convert it into some format that OptimaV2 can understand.

     **Step 3** Install OptimaV2 compiler
     ```bash